Anurag Thakur takes charge as sports minister | Sports-Games

 Thakur is the first cabinet minister since Mani Shankar Iyer (2006-2008) to get the sports ministry's responsibility.

-Nisith Pramanik has been made minister of state for sports and will be working under Thakur.
+Thakur said his vision as a sports minister is to fulfil Prime Minister Narendra Modi's dream of turning India into a sporting nation.

+''I will try to take along the state governments, sports bodies, associations and federations.
+I want to see India doing well in sports and try to fulfil the dream of the Hon'ble Prime Minister,'' he said.

+''Every individual tries to fulfil a responsibility given to him honestly.
+Whatever needs to be done for youth affairs and sports, we will do.''
 Thakur was the president of the BCCI between May 2016 and February 2017.

 Before that, he was the secretary of the Board and also headed the Himachal Pradesh Cricket Association (HPCA).